maverickmath/ashuku/README.txt

 #
 # You can also specify an alias via "alias".
 The normal name will be used for
 # the output, but it may be inconvenient to type.
+#
+# An attribute can also be declared optional by setting "optional" to "true".
+In
+# this case, it won't be shown among the missing attributes for the day.

 attributes:
     happiness: